top of page

 1 in 5 children and young people have poor mental health and many struggle to attend or engage at school (NHS Digital 2023).

-Through transformational art as therapy, AT The Bus delivers mental health support directly to children and young people in schools.
+Through transformational art as therapy, AT The Bus supports the wellbeing of children and young people on school sites.

 "Provision on the school site is essential for the most vulnerable young people.
 When we help these children with their mental health problems, they can better engage with their peers and access the curriculum."
 Mina Fazel, Professor of Adolescent Psychiatry, University of Oxford